 Whether they're sliced into fruit salads, blended into smoothies or scooped straight from their furry skin with a spoon, ...

 A quiet but powerful process begins the moment food touches your mouth.
-Long before your immune system reacts, bacteria in ...
+Long before your immune system reacts, bacteria in your saliva and gut may already be shaping what happens next.
+For people with ...

 In this episode of Tiny Show and Tell Us, we explore a listener's experience with peanut allergy immunotherapy — what it is, how the therapy works, and the odd and fascinating history of allergy ...